discordjs/Commando-guide/setting-a-default-value-for-an-arg.md

-# Setting a Default Value for an Arg
+# Default

 Sometimes you may want an argument to be optional.
 In that case, you can use `default`.

 Let's say you have a command that rolls a dice, it's args would probably looking something like this: